Large Language Model-Guided Semantic Alignment for Human Activity Recognition: System design

 \subsubsection{\textbf{An iterative re-generation method to ensuring the quality of LLM responses}}

-The quality of LLMs’ interpretations is critical for our approach.
+The quality of LLMs’ interpretations is critical for our method.
 However, due to hallucinations or other incidental factors, LLMs may sometimes generate inaccurate or illogical responses.
-Through manual review, we identified many such cases when generating semantic interpretations.
-To improve the accuracy of LLM responses, we developed an iterative re-generation method to ensure high-quality outputs.
-The key intuition is that filtering out low-quality responses will result in a lower KL divergence within the same activity.
-As illustrated in Figure~\ref{fig:iteration}, the framework first identifies the $k$ most problematic responses based on KL divergence.
+Through manual review, we identify numerous instances of this issue when generating semantic interpretations.
+To improve the accuracy of LLM responses, we develop an iterative re-generation method to ensure high-quality outputs.
+The key intuition is that refining responses through clustering-based filtering will lead to a lower intra-cluster distance within the same activity.
+As illustrated in Fig.~\ref{fig:iteration}, the framework first clusters the responses and identifies the $k$ most problematic ones based on their deviation from the cluster center.
 These data points are re-input into the LLM to regenerate the semantic interpretations.
-We then assess whether to incorporate the new interpretations based on their ability to reduce the overall KL divergence.
+We then assess whether to incorporate the new interpretations based on its impact on the intra-cluster distance.
 The details are as follows.
-We show in the evaluation this process improves the data quality.
+We show in the evaluation that this process improves the data quality.

-\textbf{(1) Filter out inaccurate semantic interpretations:} We randomly divide the generated semantic interpretations of the same activity into two parts, $A$ and $B$, and calculate the initial KL divergence between them.
-Next, we perform an iterative selection process: in each iteration, we identify and select the data sample from one part that most negatively impacts of KL divergence, adding it to a selection set.
-After selecting a data sample, it is removed from its original part.
-This process is repeated until the selection set contains $k$ data samples.
+\textbf{(1) Filter out inaccurate semantic interpretations:} We first encode the generated semantic interpretations into dense vector representations using a pre-trained BERT encoder.
+We then apply a clustering-based method (i.e., K-means) to identify anomalous data points within the generated semantic interpretations of the same activity.
+After clustering, we select $k$ outliers based on their distance from the cluster center, with those farther than the average intra-cluster distance considered low-quality responses for refinement.

-\textbf{(2) Regenerate new semantic interpretations by LLMs:} After identifying the $k$ data samples, we update the task introduction in the prompt (Section~\ref{sec: llm_prompt_reading}) to inform the LLMs of the inaccurate responses.
+\textbf{(2) Regenerate new semantic interpretations by LLMs:} After identifying the $k$ outliers, we update the task introduction in the prompt (Section~\ref{sec: llm_prompt_reading}) to inform the LLMs of the inaccurate responses.
 The revised prompt includes the following: ``\textit{This is your previous response to the task.
 Please analyze it step by step to identify any logical errors, inconsistencies with real-world knowledge, or discrepancies with the input data.
 Provide a corrected response according to the required format}.''